chandan21gupta/Simple-Packing/README.md

 ###### 3. simu_subtomo.py: packing and obtain cryo-ET of several macromolecules, then get the subtomogram of the target macromolecule.

 ###### 4. generate_simu_subtomo.py: generate a set of simulated subtomogram automatically.

+# When contribute to this repo, please:

+1. Do not uplaod file in "__ pycache__" folder

+2. Do not upload the input and output file

+3. Do not modify the existing files.
+If you want to use the improve existing function, please create a new one with a different name after that function, and I will check that out and combine the two functions together.